ssnnd0/Saxon-Scout-Official/README.md

 ## Acknowledgements

-Created by Team 611 Saxon Robotics for the FRC 2025 REEFSCAPE season.
+Created by Team 611 Saxon Robotics for the FRC 2026 season.